 Majorca is the most popular holiday island of the Balearics that enjoys a wide variety of scenery.
 In the Tramuntana Range, rising to its maximum height of close on 5,000 ft. in the shape of Puig Major, mountain scenery can be enjoyed at its purest.
 The picturesque towns of Valldemossa, Soller and Deia are worth a visit and see.

-The northern part of Majorca is carved and sculpted by a mountain range that parallels the coast for over one hundred kilometres and it is the site of attractive coves and beach resorts, such as Cala de Deia, Port de Soller, Cala Tuent and sa Calobra.
+The northern part of the island is carved and sculpted by a mountain range that parallels the coast for over one hundred kilometres and it is the site of attractive coves and beach resorts, such as Cala de Deia, Port de Soller, Cala Tuent and sa Calobra.

 The south of Majorca is home to some of the most beautiful beaches of the island that include; ses Covetes and es Trenc, as well as the beaches of Mondrago, Cala Figuera and Cala Santanyi.
 Palma Nova, Magaluf and Santa Ponsa are the most popular holidays resorts of Majorca, on the southern shores of the island.